cathei/BakingSheet/README.md

 {
     public SheetContainer(Microsoft.Extensions.Logging.ILogger logger) : base(logger) {}

+    // property name matches with corresponding sheet name
+    // for .xlsx or google sheet, it is name of the sheet tab in the workbook
-    // use name of each matching sheet name from source public ItemSheet Items { get; private set; }
+    // for .csv or .json, it is name of the file public ItemSheet Items { get; private set; }

     // add other sheets right here